1947 to the 1990s

 Wartime storage, much of it in the open, had taken its toll on the car fleet.
-The 1897 built saloon had been withdrawn from service for dismantling and disposal in 1928, now it was the turn of original cars 1 & 2 from 1884 to meet their end.
-Worse still the comparatively young winter car had a severe case of the rust worm and was deemed beyond repair.
+Cars 1 and 2 from 1884 were deemed beyond econominc repair and were scrapped alongside the much younger Car 5, the metal body of which had suffered badly from corrosion.
 To fill the gaps two ex Southend Pier Railway trailer cars were purchased in 1949 and converted to motor cars.
 These became numbers 8 & 9 in the Corporation’s fleet and are seen in action right.

 1948 the railway reopens

-And so the railway reopened from its wartime hibernation on the 15th May 1948 and settled down to post war normality.
+The railway reopened from wartime hibernation on the 15th May 1948.
 In 1952 the winter service was suspended to allow some track repairs but was reinstated after repairs were complete.
-The new, short-lived, winter service had the drivers selling tickets as well as driving the trains and was not a success.
-Winter services were not included in the timetable after the 1954 season and this has remained the case except in occasional circumstances.
+The new, short-lived, winter service with drivers selling travel tickets was not a success and was not included in the timetable after the 1954 season.

-In 1961 control of the railway passed from Transport to Entertainments & Publicity.
-The new owners decided on a facelift and from 1962 cars started to appear in a new brown and yellow livery with VR and the Brighton crest applied to the sides.
-Like many other seaside towns Brighton was feeling the pinch caused by cheap package holidays.
-This, coupled with closure of the Black Rock pool in 1978 caused the railways passenger numbers to drop to an all time low – the railway’s star was beginning to fade.
+In 1961 control of the railway passed from the Transport Department to Entertainments & Publicity who decided to alter its image.
+From 1962 cars started to appear in a new brown and yellow livery with VR and the Brighton crest applied to the sides.
+Unfortunately the fall in visitors due to the package tour boom coupled with closure of the Black Rock Lido in 1978 saw passenger numbers drop to an all time low.

 In the 1990s a new storm drain project caused great disruption to the eastern end of the line.
 The 1948 station was torn down and the line foreshortened by another hundred yards or so to a temporary station.
 For a while this station was connected to the Marina by Dotto Train but the service was unreliable and was eventually dropped.
 On completion of the work the line was reinstated to the site of the old station where a new platform had been incorporated into the Regency styled pump house.